DarrylNnon/Secure-a-CI-CD-Pipeline/README.md

 Here's a step-by-step guide for setting up a secure CI/CD pipeline with an emphasis on real-world security practices:

 #1.
-Set Up a Basic CI/CD Pipeline
+Set Up a CI/CD Pipeline
    - *Goal*: Establish a continuous integration and deployment process to automatically build, test, and deploy code securely.
    Steps:
    - Choose a CI/CD Tool: Install and configure Jenkins, GitLab CI, or another CI/CD tool of my choice.